Learning Outline |

 Osmosis

-Osmosis = diffusion of water in presence of impermeant solutes ![]()
+Osmosis = passive movement of water across a membrane in the presence of impermeant solutesÂ

 Aquaporins - water channels that facilitate osmosis

-Osmotic pressure (actual vs. potential)
+Osmotic pressure (actual vs. potential)Â

 - Pressure that develops (actual) or could develop (potential) when water moves (osmoses) across a membrane and changes the volumes (and thus, the pressures) on both sides of the membrane.

-- There is net movement of water OUT OF a hypotonic solution
+- There is net movement of water OUT OF a hypotonic solution and into a cell

-Red blood cells in solutions with different osmotic pressures.
 The labels at the top of the diagram describe the solution and not the intracelluar fluid.
-In the figure labeled "Hypertonic" the extracellular fluid is hypertonic but the intracellular fluid is hypotonic!
-Likewise, in the far right figure the cell is hypertonic to the solution outside the cells.
-In the middle figure, the solution inside the cell is isotonic to the solution outside the cell.
-Notice that cells placed into a hypertonkic solution shrivel (they are said to be crenated) because water leaves them through osmosis.
-Cells placed in a hypotonic solution swell because water enters them through osmosis.
-Such cells may eventually burst (lyse).
-Cells in isotonic environments experience no net diffusion, and thus remain normal and healthy. |
+In the figure labeled “Hypertonic” the extracellular fluid is hypertonic—but the cell’s solution has a comparatively LOW potential osmotic pressure!
+Likewise, in the far right figure the cell is has a HIGHER potential osmotic pressure than the hypotonic solution outside the cells.
+In the middle figure, the solution inside the cell has the same potential osmotic pressure as the isotonic solution outside the cell.

-The sodium-potassium pump.
-Also called the Na-K pump or Na+-K+ pump, this countertransport (antiport) mechanism is found in all cells.
-The structure may also be called Na-K ATPase, because it breaks down ATP to get the energy for pumping ions.
 The continuous opperation of this pump maintains concentration gradients across the plasma membrane for both Na+ and K+ ions.
 Cells tend to keep Na+ outside the cell and K+ inside the cell.
-The purpose of this concentration gradient will become apparent in your later studies. |
+The purpose of this concentration gradient will become apparent in your later studies.

 Bulk transport by vesicles